-The option not to refer this report to Audit and Corporate Governance Committee is not recommended, as it is important that assurance is provided for the Council on current Treasury Management arrangements, pending review of the governance arrangements.
+The option not to refer this report to Council is not recommended, as it is important that assurance is provided for the Council on current Treasury Management arrangements, pending review of the governance arrangements.

-In accordance with the agreed Treasury Management Strategy quarterly treasury management updates are required to be reviewed by Audit and Corporate Governance Committee.
+In accordance with the agreed Treasury Management Strategy quarterly treasury management updates are required to be reviewed by Audit and Corporate Governance Committee and Council receive a mid-year review.